Alternative Schooling Options to Traditional Public School

 Socialization: Homeschooled students have just as many socialization opportunities as traditionally schooled students, but the organization of these experiences, as well as the cost, falls on the parents.

 Just like there is not one perfect pair of jeans that fits every body, there is not one perfect school that meets the learning needs of every student.
 The beauty of school choice is that there are so many options, now more than ever before.
 If you find your current environment is not working for your child or your family, you are free to explore those options and make a change.

-If you’re a parent looking to explore options for your child's education, we invite you to check out our Ultimate Guide to Attending a Cyber Charter School in PA.
+If you’re a parent looking to explore options for your child's education, here are some of the best questions to ask when choosing an educational option.
+We also invite you to check out our Ultimate Guide to Attending a Cyber Charter School in PA.
 This guide will help you weigh the pros and cons of cyber charter schools and help you decide whether your child would benefit from a cyber charter school.
-In addition, this guide show examples of curriculum, and includes an extensive comparison of all cyber charter schools in Pennsylvania, and much more.
+In addition, this guide shows examples of curriculum, and includes an extensive comparison of all cyber charter schools in Pennsylvania, and much more.